paralax/ColossalOpera/intermediate/quad.md

 Intermediate

+# Tags

+game, Quad

 # Description

-I first read about Quad in the pages of Scientific American Volume 274 Number 3, March 1996, with original games rules and concept invented by G. Keith Still.
+I first read about [Quad](http://everything2.com/user/hobyrne/writeups/Quad) in the pages of Scientific American Volume 274 Number 3, March 1996, with original games rules and concept invented by G. Keith Still.
 The game is played on a square grid board, 11 by 11.
 Players both start each game with an infinite number of pieces, and only 7 Quazars, pieces used to block a position from being used by either player.
 Each turn you may place as many of your Quazars as you want (zero or more), but remember that you only get 7 for the whole game.
 You complete your move by placing a game piece.

 The objective of Quad is to place one of your pieces at each of the four corners of a square.
 When you have done this you have made a Quad.
 A Quad can be in any orientation and of any size.
 Think of it as a variant of Connect Four.
 The first player to build a Quad wins.